You know warts are irritating and bothering, particularly the one situates on the private parts, foot, and on the face.

 - Your skin ought to look smooth, while the location of wart may look somewhat lighter after it has mended.

-- Look for normal skin lines like the one you see in a fingerprint.
-If the skin lines are completely reconstituted and course through the skin surface where the wart was located, then it is a sign that the wart is gone.
+- Look for skin lines like the one you see in a fingerprint.
+If there are skin lines coursing through the skin surface where the wart was located, then it is a sign that the wart is gone.

 - Your should not feel any pain on the wart infected area.